Skip to contents

 };

 The evaluate function is a virtual C++ function, which means the function can be overwritten by functions of the same name from a child class.
 This structure keeps the maturity module in population generic.
 We don’t need any conditional statements to loop over all possible maturity formulations within population.
 We only need to add a new child maturity class with an Rcpp interface and we can automatically call it from population.
 There is a trade-off here.
 We are creating a nested hierarchical structure that makes the code base harder to read.
-In exchange, we’re creating code with a lower cyclomatic complexity, that is there will only ever be one independent path from the user to the maturity->evaluate() call in population, regardless of how many maturity functions are added to FIMS.
+In exchange, we’re creating code with a lower cyclomatic complexity, that is, there will only ever be one independent path from the user to the maturity->evaluate() call in population, regardless of how many maturity functions are added to FIMS.
 Code with lower cyclomatic complexity is easier to test, maintain, and extend.

 /**